-Why ‘Bachelorette’ Rachel Lindsay Went From Pants To A Not-So-Sexy Wedding Dress For NuptialsTo Bryan Abasolo
+Why ‘Bachelorette’ Rachel Lindsay Went From Pants To A Not-So-Sexy Wedding Dress For Nuptials To Bryan Abasolo

 Today, I took time to smell the roses.
 Thank you to everyone who helped me out today with all your DMs, comments, and suggestions! ????And big special thanks to @randirahm for capturing the exact bride that I want to be and interpreting that into a dress.
 I am happy to say we did it! #bridalcoutureweek #weddingvibes #allsummer19 #rnb

-Rachel Lindsay didn’t dish on any further details on her wedding dress but she did tell Page Six it won’t be what anyone expects.
+Rachel Lindsay didn’t dish on any further details on her wedding dress, but she did tell Page Six it won’t be what anyone expects.

 “When I put on the dress, it just spoke to me in a different way.
 I felt like it encompassed so much of my personality.
 I was getting a little bit of what Bryan wanted, but at the same time, staying true to myself. …I put this one on, [and] I can’t use any other word other than I melted.
 I felt so comfortable, so free, so like me, but beautiful at the same time.”

-Rachel Lindsay’s wedding attire isn’t the only thing she changed her mind on regarding her nuptials to Bryan Abasolo.
+Rachel Lindsay’s wedding attire isn’t the only thing she changed her mind on when it comes to her nuptials to Bryan Abasolo.
 The Bachelorette star originally didn’t want a traditional, sparkly engagement ring and instead wanted just a stack of bands, but producers of the ABC reality show told her that resident Bachelorette jeweler Neil Lane would never go for that.
-Lindsay eventually picked a pear-shaped ring which she now loves.
+Lindsay eventually picked a pear-shaped ring, which she now loves.

 In addition, Lindsay, who will now tie the knot with Abasolo in the dead of summer, was originally set on having a winter wedding.